ourlifeloop/marketing/src/cms/training-faqs/can-i-print-a-list-of-staff-members.md

 ---
 question: Can I print a list of staff members?
-answer: 'Yes.
-Using the "Export" button on the top right of the staff list will allow you to export and print list from an Excel file with Name, Email, Phone, Title, Birthday, Groups, and which Community or level of care they have access to. '
+answer: "Yes.
+Under the 'Selected' button, choose 'Export CSV'.
+This will allow you to export and print list from an Excel file with Name, Email, Phone, Title, Birthday, Groups, and which Community or level of care they have access to. "
 isMobile: false
 topics:
   - staff-management